Geeksltd/Olive/docs/Api/ApiClient.md

 #### CachePolicy.FreshOrCacheOrFail (default)

 This is the safest option.
-It is likely to give you up to date result mos of the time.
+It is likely to give you up to date result most of the time.
 But it's not the fastest option as it always waits for a remote call before returning.
 This is how it works: